martin-scheelke/collatz/README.md

 #### Code Style

-- Java Coding style is according to http://google.github.io/styleguide/
+- The Java code style is formatted according to http://google.github.io/styleguide/